-With a planetarium, an IMAX movie theater, and a two-story Van de Graaf generator capable of producing 2.5 million volts of electricity, the Museum of Science is truly impressive.
-Children love the interactive discovery center, live animal exhibit and the dinosaur exhibit with fossils and life-size models.
+With a planetarium, an IMAX movie theater, a two-story Van de Graaf generator capable of producing high volts of electricity, and several exceptional and informative exhibits, the Museum of Science is truly impressive.
+Children love the interactive discovery center, Garden Walk and Insect Zoo full of plants and bugs, and the dinosaur exhibit with fossils and life-size models.
 These and the hundreds of other exhibits make this museum one of Boston's top attractions.
 This educational and entertaining museum is perfect for the whole family.

-Just across Charles Street from the Boston Common, Public Garden is elegantly landscaped with flower beds, lagoons, walking paths and statues, including a notable monument of George Washington on a horse.
+Just across Charles Street from the Boston Common, the Public Garden is elegantly landscaped with flower beds, lagoons, walking paths and statues, including a notable monument of George Washington on a horse.
 Admire the natural beauty and watch as couples pose for their wedding photographs on most summer weekends.
 The children's story 'Make Way for Ducklings' took place here, and there is a popular sculpture of the ducklings in the northeast corner of the park.
 A ride on their famous Swan Boats is an essential experience for visitors.
+Don't forget to visit the Boston Public Garden for a colorful walk with your family or friends!

 If you plan on visiting the USS Constitution at the Charlestown Navy Yard, the USS Constitution Museum is a must-see.
 Come and discover what life was like for the crew that served on Old Ironsides.
 Take a trip into American history and learn about life on the sea, the Revolution, and the War of 1812.
 A fun, educational experience for the entire family.
 Be sure not to miss the gift shop so you can take a piece of history home with you!